ttlion/sdtDBN/README.md

 # Website description

-This website contains an overview on the main sdtDBN program functionalities and explains the sdtDBN program usage.
+This website contains an overview on the main functionalities of the sdtDBN program and explains the sdtDBN program's usage.

 # What are sdtDBNs?

 ## Previous Work - tDBNs

-The tDBN implementation is a Java program that creates a Dynamic Bayesian Network (DBN) from user multivariate longitudinal data, having polynomial time complexity in the number of attributes and observations.
-The complete implementation and functionalities of tDBN are publicly available [here](http://josemonteiro.github.io/tDBN/), being the Theoretical background of tDBN explained in the following article:
+The tDBN implementation is a Java program that creates a Dynamic Bayesian Network (DBN) from user multivariate longitudinal data, having polynomial-time complexity in the number of attributes and observations.
+The complete implementation and functionalities of the tDBN framework are publicly available [here](http://josemonteiro.github.io/tDBN/), being the theoretical background of tDBNs explained in the following article:

 >José L Monteiro, Susana Vinga, and Alexandra M Carvalho.